chunyangtang/PRMLTermProject/README.md

 On training the model, the following files and folders will be created:

-- `model_weights/fasterrcnn_resnet50_fpn_weights_best.pth`: The current model weights with highest validation accuracy.
+- `model_weights/fasterrcnn_resnet50_fpn_weights_best.pth`: The current model weights with the highest validation accuracy.

 On testing the model, the following files and folders will be created: